I Like To Move It -- Computation Instead of Data in the Brain: Abstract

-The detailed functioning of the human brain is still poorly understood.
-Brain simulations are a well-established way to complement experimental research, but must contend with the computational demands of the approximately $10^{11}$ neurons and the $10^{14}$ synapses connecting them, the network of the latter referred to as the connectome.
-Studies suggest that changes in the connectome (i.e., the formation and deletion of synapses, also known as structural plasticity) are essential for critical tasks such as memory formation and learning.
-The connectivity update can be efficiently computed using a Barnes-Hut-inspired approximation that lowers the computational complexity from $O(n^2)$ to $O(n \log{n})$, where $n$ is the number of neurons.
-However, updating synapses, which relies heavily on RMA, and the spike exchange between neurons, which requires all-to-all communication at every time step, still hinder scalability.
-We present a new algorithm that significantly reduces the communication overhead by moving computation instead of data.
-This shrinks the time it takes to update connectivity by a factor of six and the time it takes to exchange spikes by more than two orders of magnitude.
+The detailed functioning of the human brain remains incompletely understood.
+Large-scale brain simulations complement experimental research but face substantial computational challenges: the human brain comprises approximately $10^{11}$ neurons connected by $10^{14}$ synapses, collectively forming the connectome.
+Empirical evidence indicates that modifications of the connectome---specifically the formation and elimination of synapses, referred to as structural plasticity---are essential for processes such as learning and memory formation.
+Connectivity updates can be computed efficiently using a Barnes--Hut-inspired approximation that reduces computational complexity from $O(n^2)$ to $O(n \log n)$, where $n$ denotes the number of neurons.
+Despite this improvement, communication overhead still limits scalability.
+Synapse updates rely heavily on remote memory access (RMA), and spike transmission requires all-to-all communication at every simulation time step.
+We introduce a novel algorithm that reduces communication by migrating computation rather than data.
+This approach reduces connectivity update time by a factor of 6 and spike transmission time by more than 2 orders of magnitude.